gobid/knowledge-map-cheatsheets/README.md

 Goal:
 To assemble all established knowledge into an efficient set of cheat sheets for interdisciplinary innovation.

 What percent of all established knowledge do you know?
-Find out by joining http://www.learningdollarstalent.com.
+Find out by joining http://www.learningdollarstalent.com and marking your skills.
 You will be able to mark the technical skills and academic topics you know.

+This has been incredibly humbling for all of us.
+Many of us, myself included, came out of high school thinking we know it all, and out of college realizing we know nothing.
+At a rate of 4 life long courses per year, it will take ~200 years of studying to learn and apply everything.
+Hence you have to pick and choose what courses you want to take across disciplines in order to make your contribution to society.

+My belief is that you can learn things to appreciate and experience the universe, but also to make a contribution to society.
+I recommend choosing what you learn to optimize both:
+(1) first graduate from high school, undergrad, or grad school (18-35) (2) create a selection of 40 courses that you can complete over 10 years (35-45) (3) try to include a little bit of representation from every field and a lot of depth in one field (i.e. https://en.wikipedia.org/wiki/T-shaped_skills)
+(4) spend the rest of your life applying what you have learned to your life contribution whether it's research, a company, art, or a political contribution.

-LD Talent can also help you find engineering opportunities or engineers for hire.
+LD Talent can also help you find opportunities (given your skillset / what you know) or talent for hire (given your needs / what you don't know).

 Mission:
 Let's not get bogged down by information overload!
 Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).